pmbstyle/fara-agent/README.md

 - Verify model is loaded in LM Studio

 **Agent looping?**
-- Try reducing temperature in LM Studio to 0.0
+- Try reducing the temperature in LM Studio to 0.0
 - Reduce `max_rounds` in config.json

 ## License